ogarreche/XAI_metrics/README.md

 ### Evaluation Results
 1. Prelude - Feature Selection
 We initialized our evaluation by assigning importance scores to intrusion features, which were then used in subsequent experiments.
 Each AI model generated global explanations via SHAP and LIME.
-During trials for descriptive accuracy and sparsity, we experimented with the removal of top-k features, determining their impact on the model’s performance.
+During trials for descriptive accuracy, sparsity, Stability, Robustness and Completeness. we experimented with the removal of top-k features, determining their impact on the model’s performance.
 Stability was evaluated through repeated trials.
 Robustness and completeness were assessed on a local level, analyzing individual explanations during integrity attacks and perturbations.
 The efficiency experiment assessed computational time required for SHAP and LIME under varied scenarios.

 2. Descriptive Accuracy
 We commenced with the evaluation of the descriptive accuracy of XAI methods on network intrusion datasets.
-Figures 2-3 (to be inserted by the author) exhibit the descriptive accuracy for SHAP and LIME under three distinct datasets.
+Figures 2-3 exhibit the descriptive accuracy for SHAP and LIME under three distinct datasets.
 The insights gained underscore SHAP’s superiority over LIME in terms of global explainability.